 Kitchen Ergonomics: How to Design for Comfort and Flow

 A kitchen should be both beautiful and easy to use.
-By applying simple ergonomic principles, you can make the space more comfortable, efficient, and enjoyable for everyday life.
+With a few ergonomic principles, you can make the space more comfortable, efficient, and genuinely enjoyable day to day.

 What Is Ergonomics, and Why Is It Important for Your Kitchen?